 When Should a Child Begin Wearing Pediatric Footwear?

 Despite what many parents think, shoes are not necessary for a child until they begin to walk.
-Once a child starts walking, shoes provide a lot of support and stability.
+Once a child starts walking, supportive shoes provide a lot of support and stability.
 Properly fitting, well-designed shoes are great for assisting a child with their movement as they grow.
 If a child is not yet walking, shoes can be more harmful than beneficial by constricting movement and altering the foot’s growth.

 Ultimately, shoes that fit the foot without affecting blood flow or movement are helpful in supporting a child’s mobility.
 However, some children may need additional support as they grow.